 Potential Risks and Side Effects

 Like all medications, Ozempic carries potential risks and side effects.
-Common side effects include nausea, vomiting, diarrhea, constipation, and abdominal pain.
+Consider this: common side effects include nausea, vomiting, diarrhea, constipation, and abdominal pain.
 These gastrointestinal symptoms are often mild and tend to diminish over time as the body adjusts to the medication.

 More serious, though less common, side effects can include: